top of page

 Grants

-Tarbell Grants offers awards of $1,000 - $15,000 to support journalism on AI and its impacts.
+Tarbell Grants offers awards of $1,000 - $10,000 (or more) to support journalism on AI and its impacts.

 A composite image of 9 different different images in a grid.
 Each image shows a person's hand making gestures such as pointing or waving, overlayed with a computer graphic of various interconnected dots.